esponges/interview/react-ts-node.md

 - Have you heard about the SOLID principles?
 What are they?
 Can they be applied to React?
 How?

+> Single Responsibility Principle (SRP): A component should have one and only one reason to change, meaning that a component should have only one job.
+Eg. a component should only render a list of items, not fetch the data and render the list.
+Open/Closed Principle (OCP).
+A component should be open for extension but closed for modification.
+Eg. a component should be able to be extended to render a list of items in a table or in a list.
+Splitting the code in small components (atomic design) will help to achieve this.
+Liskov Substitution Principle (LSP).
+A component should be replaceable with its subtypes without altering the correctness of the program.
+Eg. a component should be able to be replaced by a component that renders a list of items in a table or in a list.
+Interface Segregation Principle (ISP).
+A component should not be forced to implement methods that it does not use.
+Eg. a component should not be forced to implement a method to fetch data if it's not going to use it or receive objects with unnecessary properties.
+Dependency Inversion Principle (DIP).
+A component should not depend on another component.
+It should depend on abstractions.
+Eg. a component should not depend on a component that fetches data.
+It should depend on an abstraction that fetches data, for example a custom hook, or a library such as React Query for handling data fetching in an abstract way.

+A great article (here)[https://www.everydayreact.com/articles/solid-principles-in-react]

 - What's an MVC?
 Can it be applied to React?
 How?

 ## TypeScript